nvdla/doc/doc/hw/v1/ias/unit_description.rst

 \* Total Layer Number = Convolution (including FC) + Pooling + LRN

-Base on local response normalization layer number percentage (we don’t have calculation time percentage yet), it’s highly possible that cross channel data processing sub-unit is idle most of the time.
-Sub-unit level clock gating is a must.
+Based on local response normalization layer number percentage the channel data processing sub-unit will be idle most of the time.
+Therefore, the design supports clock gating of the unit.

 RUBIK
 -----